r4pi/r4pi.org/content/en/docs/ide.md

 ## Installing VSCode

-Microsoft recently made the excellent [Visual Studio Code](https://code.visualstudio.com) IDE (also know as VSCode) available for the Raspberry Pi.
+Microsoft recently made the excellent [Visual Studio Code](https://code.visualstudio.com) IDE (also known as VSCode) available for the Raspberry Pi.
 It's not much use for writing R out of the box, but we can install a plugin to fix that.

 You can install it from the default Raspberry Pi repos using the "Add/Remove software" app.